A Logical Approach to the Root Causes of Problems

 - The design and development of social and business objects

 The management of adaptive environments requires installing objects that drive processes and ensure their functionality and evolution.

 - Organization of adaptive systems

 The knowledge of the structure of the concepts of adaptive systems and environments allows defining and organizing the dynamics of their functionality.

 Biological catalysts are homologous to social and business catalysts.
-The unicist logic allowed defining of the structure of the catalysts of biological processes and develop business process catalysts.
+The unicist logic allowed the defining of the structure of the catalysts of biological processes and the development of business process catalysts.

 - Future Scenario Buiding

-The management of the laws of evolution allowed developing a future research model that is based on finding the unicist ontological structures of a scenario in the past, and using the data of the present in order to infer the future.
+The management of the laws of evolution allowed the development of a future research model that is based on finding the unicist ontological structures of a scenario in the past, and using the data of the present in order to infer the future.